sapiens-technology/SingleLayerHurNet/README.md

 hurnet_neural_network.train( # performs training of the artificial neural network
-    input_layer=inputs, # assignment of the input two-dimensional matrix for training output_layer=outputs, # assignment of the output two-dimensional matrix for training linear=True # if True it will recognize the patterns linearly, if False the patterns will be recognized non-linearly (default is True)
+    input_layer=inputs, # assignment of the input two-dimensional matrix for training output_layer=outputs, # assignment of the output two-dimensional matrix for training linear=False # if True it will recognize the patterns linearly, if False the patterns will be recognized non-linearly (default is False)
 )
 # test inputs with different values than those used in training
 test_inputs = [